-Color is a big part of what makes something attractive to the eye.
-It is also a crucial component of your wedding.
+Color is a big part of what makes something attractive to the eye, and a color palette is a crucial component of your wedding.
 The color combination you choose can transform the overall feel of your wedding.
-It can make a wedding feel more casual, or more formal.
-It can look trendy and like you took it off of Pinterest, or it can be truly unique and evocative of your personality.
-So, in other words, the colors you choose are important and make a big impact!
+It can make a wedding feel more casual or more formal.
+It can look trendy (like you borrowed it from Pinterest), and it can also be truly unique and evocative of your personality.
+The colors you choose for your wedding are important, and will make a big impact.

-Don’t make this decision too hasty.
-As we mentioned; the color palette for your wedding can make or break the look and feel you’re going for.
+Because of this, it’s important that you don’t make your color decisions too hastily.
+The color palette for your wedding can make or break the tone you’re going for.
 Take some notes from past brides and avoid their top color-choosing mistakes.

 You should have a general idea of the colors you want to see at your wedding, or else it may look all over the place.
 But that doesn’t mean you have to have a set palette without any room for creativity.
 If you don’t yet have an idea of a range of colors and hues you want to incorporate at your wedding, first think of the overall style you want.
 Is it modern and clean-lined?
 Is it bohemian and whimsical?
 You will have a much easier time nailing some primary colors you want to incorporate if you first have a good understanding of the style.